PinewoodPip/epip/docs/index.md

 - Ainsky: Simplified Chinese

 ## Features
-Below is a non-exhaustive list of features; I suggested browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.
+Below is a non-exhaustive list of features; I suggest browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.
 Exploring the in-game settings menu is another good way of getting familiar with the mod's features.

-Major features have dedicated pages for them, accessible from the sidebar, or the following index:
+Major features have dedicated pages for them, accessible from the sidebar, or from the following index:

 - **[UI Improvements](Features/UI.md)**: list of improvements to the vanilla UIs as well as some custom UIs.
 - **[Vanity](Features/Vanity.md)**: exhaustive cosmetic equipment transmog, featuring a menu to browse item models, dyeing, persistent outfits, and much more.